joric/sokoban/README.md

 #### Dizzy Warehouse

 * Walls, gems, game panel, 16x16 font use original graphics.
-* Dizzy animation is original but inspired by Fast Food (Codemasters, 1989).
+* Dizzy animation is original but inspired by "Fast Food" (Codemasters, 1989).
-* Most of the logo graphics is from Dizzy III - Fantazy World (Codemasters, 1989).
+* Most of the logo graphics is from "Dizzy III - Fantazy World" (Codemasters, 1989).
-* Bang animation is from Shoot-Out (ZX Spectrum, Martech games, 1989).
+* Bang animation is from "West Bank" (Gremlin Graphics, 1985)

 #### Lens